moderation-api/sdk-typescript/README.md

 We take backwards-compatibility seriously and work hard to ensure you can rely on a smooth upgrade experience.

-We are keen for your feedback; please open an [issue](https://www.github.com/moderation-api/sdk-typescript/issues) with questions, bugs, or suggestions.
+We are keen for your feedback; please open an [issue](https://www.github.com/moderation-api/sdk-typescript/issues) with questions, bugs, or suggestions, or reach out at [support@moderationapi.com](mailto:support@moderationapi.com).

 ## Requirements